|

-This was the first draft of my story later published in Demeter Press's Gone Feral: Unruly Women and the Undoing of Normative Femininity.
-Copies were sold at Canzine Toronto October 2023.
+This was the first draft of my story later published in Demeter Press's Gone Feral .
+Copies have been sold at Canzine Toronto October 2023.

 Split zine with Harley Pageot